-In any case, before buying a cleaning system, a precise process analysis is advisable in order to find the best possible constellation of machine, detergent, varnish and cleaning goods.
+A precise process analysis is therefore always advisable in advance to find the best possible combination of machine, detergent, coating used and product to be cleaned.

 kolb CarrierSeal® is a liquid sealant for painting carriers / product carriers or for the chamber parts of conformal coating systems.
 Varnish / coating residues, which normally stubbornly adhere directly to the tools or in the chamber, can be removed by simple manual peeling and/or machine cleaning of the sealing film applied before the coating process.

 If sealed coating carriers or chamber parts are so heavily contaminated with coating residues that optimal function is no longer guaranteed, these residues can be quickly removed by simply peeling off the CarrierSeal® sealant.
 This manual removal is particularly advantageous for previously sealed parts of a coating system.